Left: Kamala Harris Right: Maya Harris

 Kamala Harris may be incredibly successful, as the first woman of color to be vice president and to secure a major party presidential nomination, but she isn't the only flourishing figure in her family.
 Her sister, Maya Harris, is a lawyer, public policy advocate, and TV commentator.

-Maya is also a significant figure in her sister's life, helping on her political campaigns since 2003.
+Maya also plays a significant role in her sister's life, as she's helped on her political campaigns since 2003.
 Now, as Kamala seeks out the White House as the Democratic candidate, her younger sister will no doubt be there to support her again.

 © Jason Binn